SchedMD/slurm-gcp/README.md

 for more information.

 Pre-reqs:
-1. VPN between on-premise and GCP
+1. VPN between on-premises and GCP
-2. bidirectional DNS between on-premise and GCP
+2. bidirectional DNS between on-premises and GCP
-3. Open ports to on-premise
+3. Open ports to on-premises
    1. slurmctld
    2. slurmdbd
    3. SrunPortRange
-4. Open ports in GCP for NFS from on-premise
+4. Open ports in GCP for NFS from on-premises

 ### Node Addressing
-There are two options: 1) setup DNS between the on-premise network and the GCP network or 2) configure Slurm to use NodeAddr to communicate with cloud compute nodes.
+There are two options: 1) setup DNS between the on-premises network and the GCP network or 2) configure Slurm to use NodeAddr to communicate with cloud compute nodes.
 In the end, the slurmctld and any login nodes should be able to communicate with cloud compute nodes, and the cloud compute nodes should be